dozylynx/meta-argo/README.md

 ## Build instructions

 ### Build environment

 I recommend using a machine with a linux distribution that OpenEmbedded are happy with.
-Devuan is close enough.
+[Devuan](https://devuan.org) is currently close enough and is used in development.

-### Obtain source material
+### Obtain the sources

 ```
-export BRANCH="mickledore"
+export BRANCH="scarthgap"

 git clone git://git.yoctoproject.com/poky
 cd poky